manueldevillena/heatermodel/README.md

 ## Description

-This model is an optimisation framework to calculate the optimal schedule of a heater to maintain the temperature of a building withincertain boundsa.
+This model is an optimisation framework to calculate the optimal schedule of a heater to maintain the temperature of a building within certain bounds.

 This model is cast as a Linear Program (LP) using formal optimisation techniques.